1 killed after SUV strikes tree near NC line north of Myrtle Beach, troopers say

-HORRY COUNTY, S.C.
-(WBTW) – One person has died after a wreck Sunday afternoon in Horry County, troopers say.
+LONGS, S.C.
+(WBTW) – One person died after a wreck Sunday afternoon in Horry County, troopers say.

 The wreck happened just after 4 p.m.
 Sunday on Highway 905 about seven miles north of Myrtle Beach, according to Lance Corporal Tyler Tidwell with the South Carolina Highway Patrol.